The Power of Change

 Most people can accept changes if there is a true desire to improve, if it’s obvious something isn’t working the way it should.
 But besides being warned, they also need to be brought into the decisions that will affect the way they are called upon to do their jobs.
 Who better to determine if something will actually work than the person expected to create the desired outcome?

-We can also decide that now is a good season for making changes… in ourselves, in our plans and dreams, in our attitudes, in our focus, in our relationships.
+This is a good season for making changes… in ourselves, in our plans and dreams, in our attitudes, in our focus, in our relationships.
 Time for relief from the heat of turmoil, from the constant pressure to compete, to decide, to produce.
 Time to take stock of new directions for ourselves and our organizations and our families.

 A bottom line attitude is destined to leave people’s lives and hearts in the dust, whether it be those who are producing or those who are supposed to be benefitting from a service or product or a new way of approaching a task.